Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 01.51.09 UTC
+- WIB: Minggu, 8 Februari 2026 02.33.24 UTC
-- WITA: Minggu, 8 Februari 2026 02.51.09 UTC
+- WITA: Minggu, 8 Februari 2026 03.33.24 UTC
-- WIT: Minggu, 8 Februari 2026 03.51.09 UTC
+- WIT: Minggu, 8 Februari 2026 04.33.24 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: funny
+Kategori: success